vacp2p/vac.dev/rlog/2025-07-05-zerokit-performance.md

 Fortunately, the core of our already existing implementation was sane and well put together.
-Double-lucky for us, the talents of newly minted VAC/ACZ team member Sylvain were readily available.
-With a solid background in the Rust programming language, and having graduated from the most challenging parts of its infamous learning curve, Sylvain was able to zero in on some subtle performance pathologies.
+Double-lucky for us, the talents of newly minted VAC/ACZ team members Sylvain and Vinh were readily available.
+Sylvain, with a solid background in the Rust programming language, having already graduated from the most challenging parts of its infamous learning curve.
+He quickly got to work zeroing in on some subtle performance pathologies.
 Something as simple as using a mutable iterator to change values directly.
 Clever use of references to avoid copying data, and other memory optimization techniques that can be hidden to those that cannot “see the matrix” when working in Rust lead to very promising bench-marking results.

+Vinh, having recently graduated from his CS studies, was presented with the challenge of parrelising computations.
+For those not familiar with Rust, this might seem unreasonable, but thanks to the `rayon` crate, and Rusts promise of "fearless concurrency" afforded by its type and ownership system, this kind of refactor becomes surprisingly easy, even for a talented individual at the start of their career.
+Of particular note: These parallelisations have been made available to the browser.
+Browser threads are relatively now, and by diving into this bleeding-edge technology, and making use of libraries that are still in early development stages, _Blazingly Fast™_ is now available within the browser.
+With all that in the bag, all these performance gains are gift-wrapped in the use of browser-native WASM runtimes.

+Well done, everyone!

 ## The importance of benchmarks